 Tourist industry workers such as hotel workers and tour guides are identified as a vulnerable group due to their close contact with tourists and the increased probability of having sex with casual partners, which increase their risk of contracting sexually transmitted infections including HIV/AIDS.
-Country being marketed as a spot for sex tourism also has been identified as a risk factor which could potentially increase the rate of HIV transmission within the country
+Country being marketed as a spot for sex tourism also has been identified as a risk factor which could potentially increase the rate of HIV transmission within the country (Review of the National RESPONSE to HIV/STI Epidemic in Sri Lanka.
+2021.
+External Review Report).

-This NSP is aiming to accelerate access to a combination prevention with behavioural, bio-medical, and structural components tailored to meet the needs of key and vulnerable populations.
+This NSP is aiming to accelerate access to a combination prevention with behavioural, biomedical, and structural components tailored to meet the needs of key and vulnerable populations.

 Strategic Prevention of transmission of HIV/STI among Direction vulnerable groups.
-The vulnerable groups include; 1.2 external migrants, internal migrants and their families, armed forces and tourist industry workers Major Activiti es 1.2.1 Strengthen HIV prevention programme to cover the migrant's complete journey (pre-departure, settling in the host country, departure from host country, integration to mother country, society and family) through strong collaboration with Sri Lanka Bureau of Foreign Employment (SLBFE).
+The vulnerable groups include; 1.2 external migrants, internal migrants and their families, armed forces and tourist industry workers Major Activiti Major Activities 1.2.1 Strengthen HIV prevention programme to cover the migrant's complete journey (pre-departure, settling in the host country, departure from host country, integration to mother country, society and family) through strong collaboration with Sri Lanka Bureau of Foreign Employment (SLBFE).
 1.2.2.
-Develop new information sharing methods through social media / virtual platforms / Mobile Apps on HIV/STI prevention as a method of enhancing knowledge during the stay in the host country 1.2.3.
+Develop new information sharing methods through social media / virtual platforms / Mobile Apps on HIV/STI prevention as a method of enhancing knowledge during the stay in the host country

+1.2.3.
 Establish a structured service system in which returning migrant workers are offered HIV/STI counselling and testing facilities integrated into existing health service packages 1.2.4.
 Reach out to men and women and adolescent girls and boys left behind by migrants.
 1.2.5.
 Establish a functioning system to receive HIV testing data related to out-bound migrants from private laboratories to NSACP 1.2.6 Develop a STI/HIV prevention package for internal migrants. with community participation and involvement of property developers, contractors of super highways, Municipal Council and Pradeshiya Saba officials and identify implementation mechanisms.
 1.2.7 Support to continue internalize HIV prevention programmes in tri- forces 1.2.8 Develop an evidence based programme to prevent transmission of HIV among tourist industry workers.
 1.2.9 Conduct epidemiological surveys to identify other vulnerable populations